Choosing Your Domain Name

-What is a Domain Name?
+What is a domain name?

 .com is just one of many TLDs from which you can choose.
-Your choices include variations such as .net, .org, .biz, .us and many more you may have never seen.
+Your choices include variations such as .net, .org, .biz, .us, and many more you may have never seen.
 The major deciding factor when selecting a TLD is availability.
 For example, mystore.com may be taken while mystore.net may still be available.
 The second factor affecting your TLD choice may be price.
 A .cc domain is typically more expensive than a .com domain.

-The SLD is where your creativity and originality comes in.
+The SLD is where your creativity and originality come in.
 You may choose any name you like, as long as it does not infringe upon someone else's trademark.
 You may only use alphanumeric characters and hyphens, though hyphens can not be used adjacently.
 Symbols and blank spaces are also not permitted in domain names.

 - my store.com

-How to Choose a Domain Name
+How to choose a domain name

 When selecting your domain name, you should ask yourself: